16 Top-Rated Things to Do in Westport, CT

 Lining Main Street's red-bricked sidewalks are sweet two-story buildings fronted by lush hanging baskets.
 The Victorian building that hosts Anthropologie is a highlight.

 You'll find locally owned shops like Savvy + Grace rubbing shoulders with affluent chains like Lululemon, Tiffany & Co, L'Occitane, and Vineyard Vines.
-Peppered among these are cute cafés like the newly opened GG & Joe in Parker Harding Plaza and Rye Ridge Deli on Main Street.
+Peppered among these are cute cafés like the super tasty (and healthy) GG & Joe in Parker Harding Plaza and Rye Ridge Deli on Main Street.

-Parking is easily found in Parker Harding Plaza, which boasts an impressive view of the Saugatuck River.
+Parking is found in Parker Harding Plaza, which boasts an impressive view of the Saugatuck River.
+It can get quite packed, so it's best to arrive early.
+If you can't find a spot, cross Post Road and try the library lot.

 Address: Main Street, Post Road, and Church Lane, Westport, Connecticut